rajrishav1/SmartFit-AI-Gym-Equipment-Occupancy-Detection-System/README.md

 # 🏋️‍♂️ SmartFit – Real-Time Equipment Availability Tracking at ASU Gym

-This projecT focuses on solving the problem of long wait times for gym equipment at ASU by using **real-time pose estimation** to monitor equipment usage.
+This project focuses on solving the problem of long wait times for gym equipment at ASU by using **real-time pose estimation** to monitor equipment usage.

 ## 🔍 Problem Overview